Using the Library

 For helpful tips on how to successfully search THEOLOG, check out the Help Topics

 The Library has a study area, wifi and four computers for patron use.

 Registered students, faculty, staff and alumni at St. Mark’s College and Corpus Christi College, as well as registered students, faculty and staff at Vancouver School of Theology, Regent College and UBC.
 Community members may purchase an annual membership for $30 per year.

 How do I sign up for a library card?

-Registered students and faculty of St. Mark’s College, Corpus Christi College, VST, Regent and UBC have borrowing periods of 4 weeks.
-Staff and community members have a borrowing period of 3 weeks.
-We encourage patrons to return books as soon as they are finished with them.What are the borrowing limits?
+Registered students of St. Mark’s and Corpus Christi Colleges, VST, Regent and UBC have borrowing periods of 4 weeks.
+Faculty have 6 month borrowing periods, and staff and community members have a borrowing period of 3 weeks.
+You can renew books through your account sign in, or by contacting library staff.What are the borrowing limits?

 The library reserves the right to limit the number of borrowable items to 10 per borrowing period for all patrons.Will a notification be sent to remind me of due dates?

 The library system sends automatic email notifications before an item is due.
 These notifications are a courtesy only.
 A patron is responsible for returning borrowed items on time even if they did not receive a notification.
 An email notification will also be sent to notify patrons of overdue items.

 Library patrons may renew their items up to 3 times.
 If you have fines of $10 or more, you cannot renew your items until your account is cleared.
 Items can be renewed by email ([email protected]